rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 either specify that environment variable, or provide an explicit path in your code.

 @@@

+The next subsection will address this problem.

+### Making SoundProcesses find SuperCollider

 There are different ways to set environment variables, including the possibility to set them globally on your system.
 The ScalaCollider read-me has a [section](https://github.com/Sciss/ScalaCollider/blob/6c1758f480f3641b853de04d51d95a3da1c97f43/README.md#specifying-sc_home)